Ryan Jackson (first baseman/outfielder): Playing career

-Born in Orlando, Florida, Jackson graduated from Cardinal Mooney High School (Sarasota, Florida) and attended Duke University.
+Born in Orlando, Florida, Jackson graduated from Cardinal Mooney High School in Sarasota, Florida and attended Duke University.
 In 1991, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Through 2009, he was Duke's all-time season leader in home runs (22), and was second to Nate Freiman in career homers at Duke (42).

 He was drafted by the Florida Marlins in the 7th round of the 1994 Major League Baseball Draft.
 He made his major league debut on March 3, 1998, for the Marlins against the Chicago Cubs.
 He set career-highs in games played, at-bats, home runs, and RBI that year.
 On April 9, 1999, he was claimed off waivers by the Seattle Mariners.
 Released after the 1999 season, he signed with the Tampa Bay Devil Rays and spent the entire year with Triple-A Durham.
 After the 2000 season, Jackson signed with the Detroit Tigers with whom he played for the next two seasons.

 On November 6, 2002, Jackson signed with the Devil Rays and spent the whole year in the minors.
 In 2004, he played 16 games for the Atlanta Braves' Triple-A affiliate, the Richmond Braves.